8 Effective Home Remedies For Tingling In Hands And Feet

 7. Cinnamon

-Cinnamon contains nutrients like manganese and potassium, both of which help improve blood circulation in the body.
+Cinnamon contains nutrients like manganese and potassium, both of which may help improve blood circulation in the body.
 It also has anti-inflammatory properties (10).
-These properties make it the perfect remedy for fighting numbness and tingling in your hands and legs.
+These properties may make it a good remedy for fighting numbness and tingling in your hands and legs.

 You Will Need